replicatedhq/replicated-docs/docs/intro-replicated.md

 * **App manager**: The Replicated app manager is based on the open source KOTS project, which is maintained by Replicated.
 The app manager reads the Kubernetes manifest files that the vendor defines to package and install an application on a Kubernetes cluster in a customer environment.
-It also installs the admin console along with the application.
+It installs the admin console along with the application.

    The app manager also uses functionality from the Troubleshoot open source project, which is maintained by Replicated.
 For example, the app manager runs preflight checks before the customer deploys the application to ensure that the customer environment meets any application requirements.
-   For more information, see [Getting Started](https://troubleshoot.sh/docs/) in the Troubleshoot documentation.
+   For more information about using the features from the Troubleshoot project in your application, see [Configuring Preflight Checks and Support Bundles](/vendor/preflight-support-bundle-creating).
 * **Admin console**: The Replicated admin console is the user interface where enterprise application users can configure, update, manage, backup and restore, and troubleshoot the application that they installed.
 The admin console is deployed by the app manager